 Use clear to remove all unheld avatars and props from the stage.

 This button displays the audio tools palette.
-See Section 3.11 for more information about using audio.
+See the chapter Audio for more information about using audio.

 Below the control buttons, a counter keeps a live tally of the number of players (P) and audience (A) present on stage at any time.
 Typing /details will list the usernames of the players and the number of audience in the chat window.